trybestxk/IHGCN-PLA/README.md

 python test.py
 ```

-This loads pre-trained weights for all 10 seeds and reports performance metrics (CI, R, AUC, RMSE, SD) for each seed along with mean ± std statistics.
+This loads pre-trained weights for all 10 seeds and reports CI, R, AUC, RMSE, SD for each seed along with mean ± std statistics.

 ### Training from Scratch